tiurin/surgery-conf-en/src/pages/registration/index.md

 title: Registration
 pricing:
   description: >-
-    Conference registration is continued for additional places.
-The price is going to be as for late registration: - 1750₴-1100₴, and terminated ether after reaching the limit either on 10.09.19.
-2 places left!
+    Conference registration is terminated.
 On-site registration will be possible; it assumes that 2500₴ must be payed by a surgeon & young surgeon and 1000₴ by a student, but is subject to the availability of seats.
 Contact organizers for additional information  (Contact page)
   heading: Modalities of participation
   plans:
     - description: '>5 years after internship training'